What We Believe at Glendale – in word + action

 We believe the Spirit calls us to live according to the example of Christ.
 We therefore commit to cultivate inclusive love and intentional hospitality with persons of every race, ethnicity, age, sexual orientation, gender identity, marital status, faith story, education, physical or mental ability, economic status, or political perspective.

 We consider our diversity to be a gift from God that strengthens us to worship, learn, and serve in Christ’s name.

 We at Glendale UMC want you to know that no matter:

-Where you’ve come from or where you are going; what you believe or what you may doubt; what you are feeling or just not feeling; what you have or don’t have; and no matter whom you love – all of who you are is welcomed into this community of faith by a God who loves you and knows you by name.
+Where you’ve come from or where you are going; what you believe or what you may doubt; what you are feeling or just not feeling; what you have or don’t have; and no matter the color of your skin, who you love or how you identify – all of who you are is welcomed into this community of faith by a God who loves you and knows you by name.